coding-panda/panda-pods-repeater-field/README.txt

 * add: Now give alerts if changes not saved

 = 1.1.9 - 22nd October 2017 =
-* debug: Fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometime the iframe was not ready.
+* debug: Fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometimes the iframe was not ready.
 * add: Now items can be moved to trash and restored from trash

 == Upgrade Notice ==